kjhosein/rtm_random/README.md

 `./rtmr.py -l 'House Stuff'`

-Find a random task in your _financial_ list:
+Find a random task that is tagged as _financial_:

 `./rtmr.py -t financial`